-We have been experiencing uncertainty regarding the supply of certain white dyeable yarns which have been a major source of differentiation and support for the Atlas product line.
-We have sought alternate sources of supply for such yarns and have sought to obtain assurances from our principal supplier of adequate supply assistance while we transition, in due course, to other varn systems.
+Invista has made the decision to exit the production of most piece dyeable yarns for the commercial market, a major source of differentiation for the Atlas product line.
 Accordingly, we have begun to phase out products dependent on those yarns, and have begun introducing new products to replace those being phased out.
-We anticipate that this process will continue over the next several years, as we work through the transition to different yarn systems.
-The consolidation of our two commercial businesses has aided our response to this uncertainty, by reducing costs and simplifying our sales and product development efforts.
+The consolidation of our two commercial businesses has aided our response to this change, by reducing costs and simplifying our sales and product development efforts.
 That consolidation is now substantially complete.